festvox/speech_tools/doc/estwagon.md

 (e.g. a minimum number of samples in the partition.

-The basic CART building algorithm is a *greedy algorithm in that it chooses the locally best discriminatory feature at each stage in the process.
-This is suboptimal but a full search for a fully optimized set of question would be computationallly very expensive.
+The basic CART building algorithm is a *greedy algorithm* in that it chooses the locally best choice which is suboptimal but a full search for a fully optimized set of question would be computationallly very expensive (and often not much better).
 Although there are pathological cases in most data sets this greediness is not a problem.

 The basic building algorithm starts with a set of feature vectors